ElhananHaenel/ChainTweets-SlitherPaths-A-Markovian-Adventure/README.md

 ## Overview

 This project involves creating a text generator based on Markov Chains, a fundamental concept in Natural Language Processing (NLP).
 The goal is to generate new sentences or "tweets" based on a given corpus of existing tweets.
-This README will guide you through the structure and functionality of the project, covering the background, implementation steps, and specific instructions for completing and testing your solution.

-## Table of Contents
-1. Introduction
-2. Project Structure
-3. Implementation Details
-4. Compilation and Execution
-5. Example and Testing
-6. Submission Requirements

 ## Introduction